Strongpreneur#Business Growth Strategies

 In the delegation of authority, there are specified procedures for accomplishing tasks.
 The line officers are guided by these procedures.
 The one who delegates authority determines the specific procedures for carrying out the functions of the authority.

 There are several problems of organizing which are peculiar to African business situations.
 Some of these are:

 The result is that these individuals had no theoretical background upon which to operate.

-The level of managerial training in Africa, or the lack of expertise in management, could be traced to the lack of programmes in business administration in African universities, until the early 1960s.
-The lack of expertise in production management, marketing, and financing could be attributed also to the non-development of business education programmes in African universities.
+The level of managerial training in Africa, or the lack of expertise in management, could be traced to the lack of programs in business administration in African universities, until the early 1960s.
+The lack of expertise in production management, marketing, and financing could be attributed also to the non-development of business education programs in African universities.
 As a result, managers had to learn through their own mistakes.
-In business, any mistake is a costly occurrence which must be paid for, often by consumers.
+In business, any mistake is a costly occurrence that must be paid for, often by consumers.

 The establishment of the Centre for Management Development by the Federal Government was intended to provide in-service managerial training to personnel, in industry and government.
 Since good management ability is derived from training and experience in real business situations in terms of planning, leading, directing, controlling and coordinating, Africa still lacked experience in industrial management.

 Most universities that have business departments are yet to develop into specialized academic areas.
 Most of the programs fall into the area of general business management, with no specialized skill development in production management, financing, operations research, marketing, and personnel.
 Over twenty years after the first program in business administration was started at the University of Nigeria, Nsukka, Nigeria was still importing managerial personnel to help plan, organize staff, direct and coordinate business functions in industry and government.

 Some universities in Africa have started by bridging the gap between theory and practice by the establishment of an electronics company.
 Engineering students will be made to spend specific periods in the plant during their training.